toast682/Stock-App/README.md

 ##Phase 4
 ###Phase 4: Task 2
-For this phase of my project, I decided to robustness to the "Stock" class in the "model" package.
-I believed that this would make my project much more desirable due to the simple fact that when you create a new stock, the inputs for the stock fields (amount, name, date, purchasePrice) cannot be of a different type than the expected type, otherwise a InputMismatch error will be throws, causing the program to quit.
-This is quite a big headache fo the end user who presumable does not want to enter the same fields over and over again due to the fact that they made a simple typo.
-Thus, an exception called "IncorrectTypeException" is thrown when a "InputMismatchError"  is thrown.
-The second exception comes in the form of a "MassiveStockFindError".
-This error is thrown when the program tries to find a stock within the stock portfolio, but the stock does not exist within the stock portfolio.
-This makes it so that if the user tries to find a stock, the program will inform them that said stock does not exist.
+I decided to add robustness to my classes through the addition of exception handling within the "Stock" class.
+The way that this is implemented is through ensuring that the amount field within the stock object is never below 1.
+If it set to an amount below 1, it will throw an exception that I have made called IncorrectTypeException.
+This will then be caught and dealt with.
+The IncorrectTypeException is actually thrown mainly when the user enters an incompatible type for a field and can be reminded to change the given input.
+The other robustness exception I have added is the MassiveStockFindError, which is thrown when the user tries to find a stock that is not within the stock portfolio.
+Both of the exceptions are checked exceptions, but I had initially created these before this phase to ensure that the user has a great experience that does not end the program everytime en error is made.
 ###Phase 4: Task 3
 An area where I improved cohesion and reduced coupling is when the "AddStock" tries to set the fields within the stock class to certain fields, I felt that rather than making it so that the program